mahavedalla/mahavedalla/docs/questions/dana/what-is-the-ultimate-form-of-generosity.md

-# What is the ultimate form of generosity?
+Question: What is the ultimate form of generosity?
 Answer in Brief: -
 Category: Dāna
 Sutta References: MN 140